Ham and Cheese Sliders (Easy + Cheesy!)

 How to Make Ham and Cheese Sliders

-Add the mayonnaise, mustard, and honey to a small bowl, and mix to combine.
+Prepare the honey mustard: Add the mayonnaise, mustard, and honey to a small bowl, and mix to combine.

+Bake sliders & enjoy!
 Place the rolls into the baking dish and cover with tin foil.
-Bake the rolls at 350ºF for 15 minutes.
-Take the rolls out of the oven and brush with all of the butter.
-Place the rolls back in the oven, uncovered, and bake for an additional 10-15 minutes.
+Bake for half the time, and take the rolls out of the oven and brush with butter.
+Place the rolls back in the oven, uncovered, and bake to finish things up.
+Allow the sliders to sit for a few minutes before slicing and serving.
+ENJOY!

 A hand pulling a ham and cheese slider out of a casserole dish.